 Which version of the standard?

-Guidance on the effective version of FRS 101 for different annual periods along with notes on amendments and early adoption are available exclusively to Financial Reporting Faculty members – log in or find out how to join the faculty.
+Guidance on the effective version of FRS 101 for different annual periods along with notes on amendments and early adoption are available exclusively to Corporate Reporting Faculty members – log in or find out how to join the faculty.

-For annual periods from 1 January 2021
+Amendments applicable from 1 January 2021

 See the FRC's website for a full list of standards in issue and earlier publications, including previous versions of FRS 101, amendments and guidance.